-- Participates in, and completes, all required training. - Understands the associated risks and importance of containment when working with rDNA containing plants, plant-associated microorganisms, and plant-associated animals. - Follows all laboratory and PGC practices, protocols and complies with all applicable policies, procedures, and guidelines.
+- Participates in, and completes, all required training. - Understands the associated risks and importance of containment when working with recombinant/synthetic nucleic acid containing plants, plant-associated microorganisms, and plant-associated animals. - Follows all laboratory and PGC practices, protocols, and complies with all applicable policies, procedures, and guidelines.